 Postnuptial agreements differ in that these agreements are created after the marriage has already occurred, usually years later.
 Unlike prenuptial agreements that are considered valid once completed, the postnuptial agreement is not considered a valid agreement until filed with the family court and accepted by a judge.

 Before marriage, it is relatively simple to determine separate property, thus a prenuptial agreement is found valid for this reason.
 However, after years of marriage, separate property becomes shared and harder to separate.
-A judge must approve a postnuptial agreement in order to ensure that it is fair and equitable.

 Below, postnuptial agreement specifics are discussed to give you a better understanding of why you may need one, what the requirements are, and tips when going through the process.
 Having an experienced family law attorney create your postnuptial agreement ensures that it follows the requirements, is fair, and expertly represents your interests.